(Eds: Correcting dateline)

 Pre-deal, Tiger Global Management held about 20 per cent stake in Flipkart.

-The deal is subject to regulatory approvals including Competition Commission of India, and is expected to close later this year.
+The deal is subject to clearance from Competition Commission of India and other regulators.
+It is expected to close later this year.

-The deal will help the US retail giant -- which has seen consumers migrate to online platforms like those run by Amazon -- get a vantage position in e-commerce space in the worlds fastest-growing economy.
+The deal will help the US retail giant -- which has seen consumers migrate to online platforms like those run by Amazon -- get a vantage position in e-commerce space in the worlds fastest growing economy which has a huge untapped but rapidly growing market.

 Only 14 per cent of its over 400 million Internet users shop online and the number is projected to rise to over 50 per cent by 2026.